inbo/n2khab-sample-admin/METADATA.md

 + `valid_polygon`
     + only applies to `sfp v2`: `TRUE` when the location of the measurement is within the same habmap polygon as the originally selected sampling unit
 + `valid_ranking`
-    + only applies to `sfp v2`: here we check if the relative ranking within the habmap polygon is followed to replace the sampling unit. `TRUE` when the difference between the relative ranking of the measured sampling unit and the relative ranking of the original sampling unit is =< 10 (when > 10 it is highly unprobable that the target type is not present in the 10 sampling units with the lowest relative ranking)
+    + only applies to `sfp v2`: here we check if the relative ranking within the habmap polygon is followed to replace the sampling unit. `TRUE` when the difference between the relative ranking of the measured sampling unit and the relative ranking of the original sampling unit is =< 10 (when > 10 it is highly improbable that the target type is not present in the 10 sampling units with the lowest relative ranking)